-While we recommend starting your search using DISCOVERY from the library's website that searches all of our library's collection, you may need to consult Article Databases for in-depth and comprehensive research.
+We recommend starting your search using DISCOVERY, which searches all of our library's collection, but you may need to consult Article Databases for in-depth and comprehensive research.

 Article databases can be accessed from Databases by Subject page.
-In addition to several general databases that cover many topics, the library's Subject Guides include suggestions for recommended databases according to specific subject areas.
+In addition to several general databases that cover many topics, the library's Subject Guides include suggestions for recommended databases and other resources according to specific subject areas.

 Article Databases search through all different types of articles from scholarly journals to magazine and newspapers.
 Our library subscribes to both general databases (which search through journals and magazines from many different disciplines) and subject-specific databases (which search journals on specific topics, such as Psychology or History).
 Databases By Subject page will help you select databases that are relevant to your subjects.